-US Mobile’s Super LTE service runs over Verizon’s network and is expected to perform well in Phoenix.
-US Mobile offers a variety of plans.
+US Mobile’s Super LTE service runs on Verizon’s network and is expected to offer great performance in Phoenix.
+US Mobile offers a wide variety of plans.
 Most plans come with unlimited minutes and texts, and some plans include unlimited data.

-Example plan: Unlimited minutes & texts with 12GB of data for $20 per month
+Example Plan: Unlimited calls & texts with 12GB of data for $20 per month

-Verizon is precited to offer the best coverage in Phoenix.
-Moderate and heavy users of data may be best served by Verizon’s unlimited plans.
-If you want top-notch performance, I recommend going with one of Verizon’s plans with an allotment of Premium Data.
-The Play More Unlimited plan is often a good option
+Verizon is predicted to offer the best coverage in Phoenix.
+Heavy users of data may be best off with one of Verizon’s unlimited plans.
+If you want top-notch performance, I recommend going with one of Verizon’s plans that includes Premium Data.
+The Play More Unlimited plan is often a good option.

-Example plan: 5 lines on Verizon’s Play More Unlimited plan for $40 per line each month.
+Example Plan: 5 lines on the Play More Unlimited plan for $40 per line each month

 If you frequently travel outside of Phoenix, especially to rural areas, you may want to give substantial weight to the National Coverage Scores.

 Verizon takes the top spot, followed by AT&T, then T-Mobile at both the national level and in Phoenix.

 Carriers and cell phone plans listed below aren't recommended for everyone, but they may be great options for a subset of people in Phoenix.